Safety Reporting - SOP 1.4.b

 Submission of ASR is not required in drug trials with short overall duration, less than 12 months from study start to end of trial.

-The ASR is expected to contain interval line listings of the serious adverse reactions (SARs) and a cumulative summary of serious adverse events (SAEs).
+The ASR is expected to contain line listings of the serious adverse reactions (SARs) and a cumulative summary of serious adverse events (SAEs).
 In addition, ASRs will also contain a list of deceased trial participants and participants who dropped out in association with an AE.
 SARs in the line listing should be recorded with case ID and study ID without including subject ID in this document.

 The line listings of SARs should use the RSI in effect at the start of the annual reporting period.